What is financial success?

 In fact, that’s what I would consider true financial freedom and the ultimate level of financial success: Having built up a nest egg (net worth) large enough, and invested properly, so that you can support your lifestyle without having to draw down the balance.
 It’s ideal to be able to live a dignified life in retirement, plus maybe travel or do other things that excite you, and also be on target to leave a nice inheritance to your children, grandchildren, or other family members.

-By they way, when doing financial planning, here is what matters even more than your income level.
+By the way, when doing financial planning, here is what matters even more than your income level.
 Understanding this major point will help clarify your goals and keep your success on track.

 Targeting financial success

-With some definitional thoughts out of the way, here are some points to consider when targeting your personal level of financial success.
+With definitional thoughts out of the way, here are points to consider when targeting your personal level of financial success.

 Know your net worth.
-As financial coaches one of the first things we encourage clients to do is a personal financial statement – which is just a fancy term for calculating net worth.
+As a fee-only financial advisor and money coach, one of the first things I encourage clients to do is a personal financial statement – which is just a fancy term for calculating net worth.
 Before you can develop a plan with goals and milestones, you need to know the base from which you are starting.
-We recommend using a free online tool to track your net worth and gauge whether you are on track to meet your goals or not.
+We recommend using a free online tool, like Mint, to track your net worth and gauge whether you are on track to meet your goals or not.

 Want free budgeting spreadsheets?